gdoumenc/coworks/docs/index.rst

 * `Terraform <https://github.com/hashicorp/terraform>`_ - Infrastructure configuration management tool.

-What does microservice mean in CoWorks?
+What does microservice mean in Coworks?
 ****************************************

 In short, the microservice architectural style is an approach to developing a single application as a suite of small services,